awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

    aws guardduty update-organization-configuration --detector-id 12abc34d567e8fa901bc2d34e56789f0 --auto-enable
    ```

-   You can confirm that you have turned on the auto enable GuardDuty feature in a Region by running the [describeOrganizationConfiguration](https://docs.aws.amazon.com/guardduty/latest/APIReference/describeOrganizationConfiguration.html) API operation or by running the following CLI command using the detector ID of the delegated administrator in the desired Region\.
+   You can confirm that you have turned on the auto enable GuardDuty feature in a Region by running the [describeOrganizationConfiguration](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_DescribeOrganizationConfiguration.html) API operation or by running the following CLI command using the detector ID of the delegated administrator in the desired Region\.

    ```
    aws guardduty describe-organization-configuration —detector-id 12abc34d567e8fa901bc2d34e56789f0
    ```

+## Consolidating GuardDuty Master Accounts Under a Single Organization Delegated Administrator<a name="consolidate-orgs"></a>

+GuardDuty recommends using association through AWS Organizations to manage member accounts under a master account\.
+You can use the example process outlined below to consolidate master and member associated by invitation to under a single organization master\.

+1. Ensure all accounts you wish to manage GuardDuty for are part of your organization\.
+For information on adding account to your organization see [Inviting an AWS account to join your organization ](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html)\.

+1. Disassociate all member accounts from pre\-existing master accounts, except those under the account you wish to designate as the GuardDuty delegated administrator for the organization\.
+**Note**
+Accounts already being managed by a GuardDuty master or master accounts with active members cannot be added to a different GuardDuty master account\.
+Each organization can have only one GuardDuty master account per region, and each member account can have only one master\.

+1. Designate a GuardDuty delegated administrator for the organization from the **Settings** page\.

+1. Log in to the designated delegated admin account\.

+1. Proceed to add members from the organization\.
+**Important**
+Remember that GuardDuty is a regional service\.
+It is recommended that you designate your master account and add all your members in every region to maximize the effectiveness of GuardDuty